[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 ISBN: 2-89428-526-4

-One of the best metro books published recently tells us the full story of the Montreal Metro, with lots of great colour photographs, many historical maps and other interesting items.
-Even if you can't read French this book is a must for every metro fan.
+This great book tells the full story of the Montreal Metro, with lots of great colour photographs, many historical maps and other interesting items.
+Even if you can't read French, this book is a must for every metro fan.

 MAIL